|

 - Double click GradientGrabber.jar to start the tool.
 Or, if this file extension (.jar) is not associated with the Java Runtime, double click the runme.bat.

 - Open the image you want to extract the grading curves from.
-You can also do this by dragging the image from Firefox or Windows Explorer onto GradientGrabber’s grid area.
+You can also do this by dragging the image onto GradientGrabber’s grid area.
 The tool will display the curve for each of the RGB channels and the resulting gradient.

 - For best results, leave "Curve" > "Smooth Curve" activated.